 Additional Financial Aid

-- Arizona State University Online;
+- Arizona State University (Public)

-- Grand Canyon University.
+- Grand Canyon University (Private)

 Arizona does not affirmatively extend occupational and professional licensure to undocumented individuals.
 However, Arizona House Bill (H.B.)
 2569, passed on April 10, 2019, allows reciprocity of professional licensure from out-of-state licensed professionals.
 More research is needed to determine whether this bill allows undocumented immigrants who have been licensed out-of-state to use their license in Arizona.

 To learn more about professional/occupational licensure requirements, review TheDream.US & Immigrant Finance Resource guide here.